 I’m a traveller of inner worlds as well as the outer and draw on philosophy, story, indigenous and body wisdom to help clients and readers sniff their way forwards.

-I dreamed of helping people to find what makes their heart sing, to find their power, their freedom and their joy no matter what life brings.
+I dreamed of helping people to find what makes their heart sing, to find their power, their freedom and their joy, their ‘thing’ no matter what life brings.
 I’m a feminist and love working with women to find their voices, and to listen to what it is they love and need.
 I’ve trained in many therapeutic approaches and my coaching draws on lots of modalities to make sure my clients are able to hear their own callings and dreams.

 I dreamed of being a writer and I still write the letters and diaries of my childhood.
 Now I also write blogs, articles and books and my most recent book launch with illustrator Anita Wyatt sold out.